-With all the hype surrounding these flashy new-age tools and concepts, your copy machine might be an afterthought.
-Business owners and employees alike generally see it as a one-trick pony rather than the mechanical swiss army knife it really is.
+With all the hype surrounding flashy new tools and concepts, your copy machine might be an afterthought.
+Business owners and employees generally see it as a one-trick pony rather than the mechanical Swiss Army knife it really is.
 That’s a costly mistake, considering the noteworthy impact that modern copy machine features can have on your office’s productivity.

-Whether you want to know what to look for in a new copy machine, or help your team make the most of one you already have, here are 9 nifty features you need to know about, in order of importance.
+Whether you want to know what to look for in a new copy machine, or you want to help your team make the most of the copier you already have, here are nine nifty features you need to know about, in order of importance.

-Automatic Toner Ordering
+1. Automatic Toner Ordering

-Most copiers give businesses the option to restrict access to their machine by providing each user with his or her own unique PIN.
+Another option is that most copiers give businesses the option to restrict access to the machine by providing each user with his or her own unique PIN.
 It’s a useful security measure, but there’s not much to prevent users from sharing their PINs.
 As a result, some copiers and printers are now using biometric technology.
 These devices will recognize a user’s fingerprint, and some might even use voice or facial recognition.
 You can forget a PIN, but you’re far less likely to forget your finger.

-Copy Part of a Page
+5. Copy Part of a Page

 Sometimes there’s simply no need to waste toner by copying text and images you don’t need, and other times a page might contain personal or sensitive information that you’d rather not share with two dozen coworkers and the building contractors who can see over their shoulders.